 4. Incorporate

 If the business really needs cash, the owner may consider incorporating the business, allowing for equity to be publicly traded.
-However, the initial public offering (IPO) does have to be in compliance with the SEC.
+However, the initial public offering must comply with the SEC.

-There comes a time when gaining private investors simply isn’t enough to stimulate growth anymore.
+There comes a time when attracting private investors is no longer enough to stimulate growth.
 Incorporating is a major step for a business that can drive capital into the hands of companies in need from public investors.

-In most cases, but not all, businesses will only incorporate once they have steady revenue and enough brand awareness to get on Wall Street’s radar.
-However, that’s not always the case.
+In most cases, businesses will only incorporate once they have steady revenue and enough brand awareness to get on Wall Street’s radar.
+However, that is not always the case.

-You will not have the same control over the business as you would with a sole proprietorship, but you will have easy access to potential investors, both big and small.
-It’s a trade-off many companies choose to take.
+You will not have the same control over the business as you would with a sole proprietorship, but you will have easy access to potential investors, both large and small.

 How to Build an Effective Marketing Strategy

-After a lack of funding, a poor marketing strategy is the next most common reason why so many businesses struggle to grow.
-Every business needs to develop an effective marketing strategy, one that is both effective in the short term and building toward something greater for the long term.
+After a lack of funding, a poor marketing strategy is the next most common reason businesses struggle to grow.
+Every business needs to develop an effective marketing strategy, one that is both effective in the short term and builds toward something greater for the long term.

-If an owner doesn’t have any marketing experience, they may consider taking on some marketing services or business consulting.
-They will have to sacrifice one of their most valuable resources; either their time or their money.
-Either way, here’s how to get started.
+If an owner lacks marketing experience, they may consider taking on marketing services or business consulting.
+They will have to sacrifice one of their most valuable resources: either their time or their money.

 Build a Website

-We highly recommend seeking professional web design services, as a business website needs to live up to the standards of the time.
-We cannot stress that enough, as a company’s website is easily the most valuable asset for growth, no matter what type of business it is.
+A business website needs to meet the standards of the time.
+A company’s website is easily the most valuable asset for growth, no matter the type of business.

-With a proper user experience (UX) design, a business will see a boost to its conversion rates from ad campaigns (and other marketing efforts) as well as a boost to organic traffic from search engines.
-The more that’s put into it, the more you will get out.
+With proper user experience design, a business will see higher conversion rates from ad campaigns and increased organic search traffic.
+The more that is put into it, the more you will get out.

-Also, websites are the best possible place to showcase a brand, including its mission, values, and aesthetics.
-Ensure that every page of the website is on-message and on-brand.
+Websites are also the best possible place to showcase a brand, including its mission, values, and aesthetics.
+Every page of the website should be on-message and on-brand.

 Paid Ads

 In terms of making short-term gains, there is nothing better than advertising.
-The best part is that there are so many great options to choose from, some of which will offer a free boost to new users.
+There are many great options to choose from, some of which offer a free boost to new users.

-Just remember to target your ads as closely as possible.
+Target your ads as closely as possible.
 Initial market and competitor research is needed to prevent unintended waste in your campaigns.
-You need to use the right keywords and filters to maximize the efficiency of your ad and avoid losing money.
+Use the right keywords and filters to maximize your ad’s efficiency and avoid losing money.

-Consequently, you should set an advertising budget in advance and list it within your business strategy.
-It’s recommended that small businesses allocate between 7% and 8% of revenue toward marketing efforts, and advertisements will likely make up the bulk of that early on.
+Set an advertising budget in advance and list it within your business strategy.
+Small businesses are typically advised to allocate between 7% and 8% of revenue to marketing, and advertisements will likely make up the bulk of that early on.

 Use Free Marketing Tools

-Fortunately, we live in a world filled with endless opportunities to build free traffic to our websites and, by extension, new customers.
-Social media and email marketing are entirely free to start, and they’re very effective ways to build brand awareness, drive traffic to your site, and retain existing customers.
+Social media and email marketing are free to get started and very effective for building brand awareness, driving traffic to your site, and retaining existing customers.

-Both of these tools should be used to increase customer retention, as an increase of 5% in customer retention leads to an average of 25% increase in profits.
+Both of these tools should be used to increase customer retention, as a 5% increase in customer retention leads to an average 25% increase in profits.
 It pays to keep your customers.

-To build your email list, you should leave prompts throughout your website at the time of purchase, top or bottom of every page, or as popups.
-It doesn’t cost more money to send an email to ten thousand people than it does to send to ten, so start growing your list as soon as possible.
+To build your email list, leave prompts throughout your website at the time of purchase, at the top or bottom of every page, or as pop-ups.
+It does not cost more to send an email to ten thousand people than to send to ten, so start growing your list as soon as possible.

 Optimize These Tools